Barthélemy Thimonnier: Sewing machine riot

+Thimonnier retired from the company the same year, shortly following the riot.
+The entire company was then fully dissolved a few years later, following the death of principal investor, Mr.Beaunier of The Saint-Étienne miners' school.

 A model of the machine is exhibited at the London Science Museum.
 The machine is made of wood and uses a barbed needle which passes downward through the cloth to grab the thread and pull it up to form a loop to be locked by the next loop.